[X] CLOSEMAIN MENU

 Emerging research is shedding light on the relationship between prenatal exposure to environmental chemicals such as bisphenol A (BPA) and the development of neurodevelopmental disorders such as autism spectrum disorder (ASD).
 BPA, an endocrine-disrupting compound commonly found in plastics, may disrupt hormonal pathways critical for early brain development.
 A key player in this disruption appears to be the brain aromatase enzyme, which regulates the conversion of androgens to estrogens and influences neurodevelopment.

-In this EDC Strategies Partnership webinar, Dr. Anne-Louise Ponsonby will present findings from a study conducted in the Barwon Infant Study birth cohort (n = 1,074).
+In this EDC Strategies Partnership webinar, Dr. Anne-Louise Ponsonby presented findings from a study conducted in the Barwon Infant Study birth cohort (n = 1,074).
 The research found that higher prenatal BPA levels are associated with increased ASD symptoms at age 2 and an ASD diagnosis by age 9 in males with low aromatase genetic pathway activity scores.
 The study also found that prenatal BPA exposure predicted higher methylation across a genetic region that is linked to aromatase gene activity.
 Laboratory studies found that this methylation mediates the association between prenatal BPA exposure and changes in brain-derived neurotrophic factor (BDNF) methylation, an essential component of neuroplasticity and synaptic function.

 This research provides critical insights into how BPA may impair brain aromatase function, contributing to ASD-related behaviors and brain abnormalities in males.

-This webinar will be hosted by the EDC Strategies Partnership, which is co-chaired by Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel and Sarah Howard (Environmental Health Sciences' Healthy Environment and Endocrine Disruptor Strategies, HEEDS), Génon Jensen (Health and Environment Alliance, HEAL), and Rachel Massey (Collaborative for Health and Environment, CHE).
+This webinar was hosted by the EDC Strategies Partnership, which is co-chaired by Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel and Sarah Howard (Environmental Health Sciences' Healthy Environment and Endocrine Disruptor Strategies, HEEDS), Génon Jensen (Health and Environment Alliance, HEAL), and Rachel Massey (Collaborative for Health and Environment, CHE).
 To see a full list of past calls and webinars related to EDCs and listen to or view recordings, please visit our partnership page.